 23. In the event that WMO and UNEP decide to terminate the IPCC Trust Fund, they shall so advise governments at least six months before the date of termination so decided.
-The Panel shall decide, in consultation with WMO and UNEP, on the distribution of any uncommitted balance after all liquidation expenses have been met.
+The Panel shall IPCC-XXXVI/Doc.
+2, p.
+27 decide, in consultation with WMO and UNEP, on the distribution of any uncommitted balance after all liquidation expenses have been met.